 Treatment options include:

 Rest for a short period, however, absolute bed rest is not advisable, in fact, it is recommended that people continue with normal activity to the best of their abilities.

 Applying ice and/or hot packs

 Pain medicines: non-steroidal anti-inflammatory drugs (NSAIDs), includes ibuprofen, Aceclofenac or naproxen, etc

 Other medications- Gabapentin and Pregabalin have shown effectiveness in improving nerve-related leg pain.

 Performing gentle stretches and normal walk

-An injection of a corticosteroid with local anaesthesia directly into the spine around the nerves have shown to reduce the pain and swelling around the affected nerve roots.
-Many studies have shown that pain relief following injection can last for more than one years in the majority of patients and hence surgery can be avoided.
+An injection of a corticosteroid with local anesthesia directly into the spine around the nerves have shown to reduce the pain and swelling around the affected nerve roots.
+Many studies have shown that pain relief following injection can last for more than one year in the majority of patients and hence surgery can be avoided.